abhijitju06/JUMPt-Version-1.0.0/README.md

 ## Input File Preparation <br>
 <div align="justify">
 A testing dataset with 100 proteins is available for each setting.
 Besides, the testing dataset for different time points is also available for default setting 2.
-Like the testing dataset, the user must prepare the input data file with the information below.
+Like the testing dataset, the user must prepare the input data file with the information below. <br>
-•	pSILAC proteins (mandatory)
+•	pSILAC proteins (mandatory) <br>
-•	pSILAC free (unbound) Lys (optional)
+•	pSILAC free (unbound) Lys (optional) <br>
-•	Free Lys concentration (required, as setting 2 is the default in the current version)
+•	Free Lys concentration (required, as setting 2 is the default in the current version) <br>
 •	Lys concentration in individual proteins (optional)
 </div>

 ## Update the parameter file <br>
 <div align="justify">
 The JUMPt program requires a parameter file (JUMPt.parms).
-The user must specify the following parameters in the 'JUMPt.params' file.
+The user must specify the following parameters in the 'JUMPt.params' file. <br>
-•	JUMPt setting
+•	JUMPt setting <br>
-•	Input file name (along with the exact path)
+•	Input file name (along with the exact path) <br>
-•	Bin size('bin_size') to fit proteins each time
+•	Bin size('bin_size') to fit proteins each time <br>
-•	MATLAB optimization algorithm
+•	MATLAB optimization algorithm <br>
-•	Number of time points
+•	Number of time points <br>
-•	Purity of SILAC food
+•	Purity of SILAC food <br>
-•	Whether the user wants to calculate the apparent half-life
+•	Whether the user wants to calculate the apparent half-life <br>
 </div>

 ## Run the JUMPt program (Demo data set) <br>